n4gava/chatbot/README.md

 ## How implement new IMessageHandler

-The project contains a single message handler that reply "oi" messages.
+The project contains a single message handler that replies "oi" messages.

-For create a new handler, first of all, create a new class that inherit `ChatBotClient.IMessageHandler`
+For creating a new handler, first of all, create a new class that inherits `ChatBotClient.IMessageHandler`

 ```javascript
 import { ChatBotClient } from "./chatBot.client/client.types";